s0vit/shoplist-fe/README.md

 We welcome contributions to BUDGY!
 Here's how you can help:

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. Create your feature branch (`git checkout -b issueID-short-description`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes (`git commit -m 'Add short description of your feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin issueID-short-description`)
 5. Open a Pull Request

 ### Guidelines